CodeStory/fluent-http/README.md

 You have probably noticed, fluent-http comes with pre-rendered kitten ready 404 & 500 error pages.

-If you want to customize them or are member of the CCC "Comité Contre les Chats" then you'll probably want to override them.
+If you want to customize this pages or are member of the CCC "Comité Contre les Chats" then you'll probably want to override them.
 Just put a 404.html or 500.html at the root of your app folder and they will be served instead of the kitten's one.

 ## Json support